Cambridge Intelligencer: Editorial policy

 The Intelligencer first appeared on 20 July 1793, and from the start opposed the French Revolutionary Wars.
 It was one of a number of provincial journals opposed to the administration of William Pitt the Younger; and managed to sustain its editorial independence.
 It opposed the Anglo-Irish Union.

 The Intelligencer was considered to represent the standpoint of rational dissent, and was called "the most infamous paper that ever disgraced the press", by the Anti-Jacobin.
 By 1796 James Montgomery was asking the editor acting for him not to reprint material from the Intelligencer.
-Flower was able to continue editorial work while confined to Newgate Prison in 1799, lodging with the gaol keeper John Kirby.
+Flower was able to continue editorial work while confined to Newgate Prison in 1799, lodging with the jail keeper John Kirby.

 The paper ran editorials, an innovation associated with the radical press of this period.
 Flower was anticipated in this development, which had been in use for a few years in the Sheffield Register of Joseph Gales, the Derby Mercury of William Ward, and Montgomery's Sheffield Iris.